btmxh/nrs/exts/DAH_standards.md

 #### 2.1.3.2.
 PADS (depressed after watching/consuming an entry) (PADS)

 A PADS depends only on how long it lasts, the concept of "PADS strength" does not exist.
-The number of days is clamped into the 1 to 5 range, then interpolate to the score range of 3.0 to 5.0.
+The number of days is clamped into the 1 to 10 range, then interpolated using an implementation-defined function to the base score.

+This implementation-defined base score function must be in the form of some constant (called the a-value), times the PADS length (in days) raised to the power of another constant, called the p-value.
+Hence, the function must be in the form of `a * pow(pads_length, p)`.

+> Implementation note: PADS is not a replacement for AEIs like the way Cry impacts are, and almost all PADS should have at least one accompanying emotional impact (which obviously should never be another PADS), like NEI, AEI, Cry or Waifu impacts.
+This, however, is not a requirement, and PADS without any accompanying impacts is perfectly suitable and not at all discouraged in the system.

 Implementations can also enable "negative" PADS, by flipping the sign of the score value.